Tosca tester

 You work as automation tester..
 What does your day look like?
 Is there anything specific or unusual in it?

 First of all, it depends on what the situation is on the projects and what stage they are in.
 But I guess any tester here will tell you that.
 I usually start the day by checking what the current status of the tests is.
 I am responsible for the automated test, that means, I check the test results when I arrive at work.
-I’m finding out if the tests ran at all, and if they didn’t, I’m looking for the cause.
+I find out if the tests ran at all, and if they didn’t, I look for the cause.
 This is my first task.

 What does automated testing actually mean ?
 What about human input into testing?